Magnetohydrodynamic Simulation Code CANS+: Assessments and Applications: Code Assessments

 We present results of the so-called Orszag--Tang vortex problem \citep{Orszag1979} to test the code's capability of capturing shock--shock interactions and turbulence.
 We initiated the problem with $(\rho, p, V_x, V_y, V_z, B_x, B_y, B_z)=(\gamma^2,\gamma,-\sin(x),\sin(x),0,-\sin(y),\sin(2x),0)$ in the simulation domain of $0\le x,\ y \le 2\pi$.
 The periodic boundary condition was applied in the $x$- and $y$-directions. $200 \times 200$ cells were used to compare the results from the MP5 and MUSCL schemes.
 Results with $800 \times 800$ cells by the MUSCL scheme are also given as a reference run.

-Figure \ref{fig:OTvortex} shows temperature ($T=P/\rho$) profiles from the MP5 (figure \ref{fig:OTvortex}(a)) and the MUSCL schemes (figure \ref{fig:OTvortex}(b)).
+Figures \ref{fig:OTvortex}(a)--\ref{fig:OTvortex}(c) show temperature ($T=P/\rho$) profiles from the MP5 (figure \ref{fig:OTvortex}(a)) and the MUSCL schemes (figure \ref{fig:OTvortex}(b)).
 The overall structures seem to overlap with each other as characterized by sharp discontinuities at shock waves.
-Besides the overall structure, a closer look at the profile along the $x$-direction at $y=0.5\pi$ (figure \ref{fig:OTvortex}(c) and the inset) shows that a fine-scale structure ($x\sim0.75$) was well resolved by the MP5 scheme (red filled circles) overlapping the reference run (black curve) compared with the MUSCL scheme (blue filled circles).
+Besides the overall structure, a closer look at the profile along the $x$-direction at $y=0.5\pi$ (figure \ref{fig:OTvortex}(c) ) shows that the MP5 scheme (red filled circles) tended to follow a fine-scale structure of the reference run ($x\sim0.75$, cyan line) but with a oscillatory profile, whereas the the smooth profile was obtained by the MUSCL scheme (blue circles).

+Figures \ref{fig:OTvortex}(d) and \ref{fig:OTvortex}(e) show profiles of divergence errors of the magnetic field.
+Here we introduced a normalized quantity defined by

+where $\boldsymbol{F}^{*\rho v_x}$ and $\boldsymbol{F}^{*\rho v_y}$ denote the numerical flux for the $x$- and $y$-components of the momentum equations, respectively, to quantify the impact of the divergence errors to the dynamics (equation (\ref{eq:divb_origin})).
+Because CANS+ adopts the hyperbolic divergence cleaning method, non-negligible errors (a few to $10\%$) persist locally, in particular at shock wave fronts in both schemes.
+The errors are occasionally comparable to or greater than the physical force in very localized regions.
+This caveat that the divergence errors tended to be larger at shocks must be considered in multidimensional problems.